VladimirVuletic/github-workflows/workflows/creating-new-project.md

 This creates a hidden `.git` directory (file) inside your folder.
 That directory holds all the metadata Git needs to track changes in your project.
 From this point on, Git will monitor everything inside this folder.

-**Note**: To align with most GitHub defaults, you s rename the initial branch to `main`: `git branch -M main`.
+**Note**: To align with most GitHub defaults, you should rename the initial branch to `main`: `git branch -M main`.
 We will be covering branches in another workflow.

-4. Create your documentation file and a folder for scenarios:
+4. Create your documentation file and a folder for workflows (scenarios):

    ```
    touch README.md